olinmg/DL_Project_LTH_Fusing/README.md

     "gpu_id": -1,
     "dataset": "cifar"
 }<br />
 This will create performance measurements that are stored in the folder ../results_and_plots/fullDict_results_non_retrained_vgg/.
-From there code plot_non_retrained.py can be used to generate the plots seen in the paper.
+From there the code plot_non_retrained.py (in folder results_and_plots) can be used to generate the plots seen in the paper.
 Run:
 ```
 python performance_tester_varyingWeightsAndSparsity.py